Angel Beats! 1st Beat: Reception

 In 2015, Angel Beats!
 1st Beat ranked four times in the top ten in national PC game pre-orders in Japan.
 The rankings were at No. 7 in February, No. 5 in March, and twice at No. 1 in April and May.
 1st Beat ranked first in terms of national sales of PC games in Japan in June 2015, and ranked again in the top 50 highest selling PC games in Japan at No. 5 in July and at No. 20 in August 2015.
 The Japanese video game magazine PCpress reported that 1st Beat sold the most of any PC game in Japan for the first half of 2015.
 1st Beat premiered as the No. 1 game sold on Getchu.com, a major redistributor of visual novel and domestic anime products, during the month of its release, and at No. 12 in July.
 The game would go on to be the No. 4 game sold for the first half of 2015 on Getchu.com.

 In a review on Famitsu.com by Taiga Asaba, Angel Beats!
 1st Beat is described as not merely complementing the anime it is based on, but instead using the characters and setting to produce a wholly new story, which creates a separate charm surrounding the separate versions of the story.
 Asaba notes that the theme revolving around family already present in the anime is expanded upon in the game for each of the characters.
 Regarding the game's mechanics, Asaba found it fairly difficult to go down specific character routes, noting that a small change in how to diverge the plot line results in large changes to the characters.
-Asaba writes that its game structure makes it feel more like a game compared to other adventure games released around the same time, which have less choices available to the player and less-divergent plot lines.
+Asaba writes that its game structure makes it feel more like a game compared to other adventure games released around the same time, which have fewer choices available to the player and less-divergent plot lines.